 Doh.Package()

-is a compile-time declaration consumed by the Auto-Packager when scanning .js
+is a build-time declaration analyzed by the Auto-Packager's AST parser when scanning .js

 when you need to add a runtime callback to the same structural concept.